E3V3A/MMM-Tabulator/README.md

 ---

-#### Bugs and ToDo's
+#### Bugs and Warnings

-:warning: If you provide your own JSON data, than what is provided in the `demo.json` file, **it has to be in proper JSON format.** For some reason (bug #5) it does not accept loosely formatted JSON.
+:warning: If you provide your own JSON data, other than what is provided in the `demo.json` file, then **it has to be in proper JSON format.** For some reason the MM socket seem to not accept loosely formatted JSON.
+There is an extremely simple JSON sanitizer, used (for my own purposes), but it doesn't handle any characters outside `[A-Za-z0-9_\-]`.
+Not sanitizing your JSON data is a security issue that could lead to code injection!
+Also check if your source is using UTF-8 or something else.

-The following [issues](https://github.com/E3V3A/MMM-Tabulator/issues) need to be solved:

-- [ ] Fix `updateInterval` to use seconds (and not millisenconds)
-- [ ] Adjust the Tabulator height according to either:
-  1. a config max value of `maxItems` or if less,
-  2. the number of rows to be shown
-- [ ] Fix table width artifacts
-- [ ] Fix to accept dirty JSON import

-Please refer to the issue tracker for details and updates.
+Please refer to the [issue tracker](https://github.com/E3V3A/MMM-Tabulator/issues) for details and updates.

 #### Other Modules using *Tabulator*:

-*AFAIK, No one yet...*
+*None that I know of...*

 #### Contribution